Virginia-iGEM/igem-wikiscraper/README.md

 ### GUI

 A GUI tool is available.
-This tool can either be found on the [releases](https://github.com/Virginia-iGEM/igem-wikiscraper/releases) page, and can be downloaded as a Windows executable, or can be accessed via `wikiscraper-gui` once installed with `pip install igemwikiscraper`.
+This tool can be accessed via `wikiscraper-gui` once installed with `pip install igemwikiscraper`.
 Steps 1-5 above should be followed before using this GUI.

 ### Terminal